brcallister/CS6110_FinalProject/README.md

   - After that, each line will hold the map data:
       - `X` represents a Wall
       - `O` represents an Exit
-      - `E` represents an Exit Sign, which acts as a wall with a sign on it, guiding agents to the exit
+      - `E` represents an Exit Sign guiding agents to the exit
       - `b` represents an Agent, with an initial strategy of "Betray"
       - `c` represents an Agent, with an initial strategy of "Cooperate"
       - Empty spaces represent locations where agents can freely traverse